 General

-The HICP data are released even if missing for certain countries or flagged as provisional or of low reliability.
+The HICP data are released on the publication dates, even if data is missing for certain countries, and data flagged as provisional, or of low reliability, as applicable.
 As set in Article 16 of Regulation 2020/1148, provisional figures are usually finalised in the following month.

 All aggregates (including the European ones) and HICP components are updated for consistency with new country data.
-Data are added, overwriting the previously published figures.
+Revised data are added, overwriting the previously published figures.

 The impact of major revisions is communicated with the first publication of data affected by such changes through an explanatory note in the euro indicators inflation news release and/or the HICP dedicated section on Eurostat’s website.

-For the countries of the euro area and other publishing estimates, the HICP data is released bi-monthly.
+For the countries of the euro area and other countries also supplying estimates, the HICP data is released bi-monthly.
 Differences between the flash estimate data (flagged ‘e’) and the monthly HICP are not considered a revision.

 First published data

-The data as first published on the day of the HICP monthly releases are available in the 'HICP – First published data' (prc_hicp_fp) dataset.
+The data as first published on the day of the HICP monthly releases are available in the 'HICP – First published data' (prc_hicp_fpd) dataset.
 It includes the monthly HICP indices for all countries, as well as the HICP monthly and annual rates (selectable under 'Unit of measure').
-Data are available starting from January 2016, when the dataset was first set up.
+Data are available from January 2024, for the data compiled according to the ECOICOP version 2 classification and since 1996, for the data compiled according to the ECOICOP classification

 Latest major revisions